The Preparation of Programs for an Electronic Digital Computer: Chapter 6 - Debugging

 This chapter extensively investigates "proofreading" and location of the mistakes in the programs.
 It also advises against frequent refactoring as it introduces more mistakes as programmer tries to improve the program.

 Chapter 7 - Examples of programs for EDSAC

-Includes examples of calculations of e^{-sinx} formula and definite integral, integration of ordinary differential equitation, and evaluation of the Fourier transform by using EDSAC programs.
+Includes examples of calculations of e^{-sinx} formula and definite integral, integration of ordinary differential equations, and evaluation of the Fourier transform by using EDSAC programs.

 Chapter 8 - Automatic programming

-discusses an assembling (compiling) and interpretation of a program, it also discusses motivation behind "floating addresses" which are, in modern terms, are variable references (akin to C++ variable references) which are replaced by compiler by a real memory addresses on the fly every time the subroutine is invoked.
+discusses an assembling (compiling) and interpretation of a program, it also discusses motivation behind "floating addresses" which are, in modern terms, variable references (akin to C++ variable references) which are replaced by compiler by a real memory addresses on the fly every time the subroutine is invoked.

 Part two

 This part contains mostly specification on the EDSAC's standard library's subroutines.
 Among included are subroutines for floating-point, complex numbers, debugging, exponential calculations, integration, differential arithmetic equations, logarithms, quadrature, and trigonometric subroutines.